barreiros/VibeWhisper/memory-bank/activeContext.md

 ## Immediate Next Steps

-1.  **Test ES Module Conversion:** Run the application (`npm run dev` or `npm start`) to ensure the conversion to ES Modules works correctly.
-Verify:
+1.  **Test Input Language Setting:** Run the application (`npm run dev` or `npm start`) and verify:
-    - Application starts without errors related to module loading (`ERR_MODULE_NOT_FOUND`, `ERR_REQUIRE_ESM`, etc.).
-    - All previous functionalities (settings load/save, hotkey, recording, transcription, pasting, tray, menu, logging) still work as expected.
+    - The language dropdown appears in the Settings window.
+    - The previously selected language (or "Auto-Detect") is loaded correctly.
+    - Changing the language selection saves the setting (check console logs or subsequent loads).
+    - Transcription requests correctly use the selected language (check `TranscriptionService` logs for `Using language setting: ...`).
+Test with "Auto-Detect" and a specific language.
+2.  **Update Memory Bank:** Update `progress.md` and `.clinerules`.
-2.  **Await User Feedback/Next Task:** After testing, await further instructions.
+3.  **Await User Feedback/Next Task:** After testing and documentation, await further instructions.

 ## Active Decisions/Considerations